isabella232/.github-30/CONTRIBUTING.md

 | Shixuan Fan       |[shixuan-fan](https://github.com/shixuan-fan)      | Facebook    |
 | Jiexi Lin         |[jessesleeping](https://github.com/jessesleeping)  | Facebook    |

 The path to committership starts with becoming a contributor to the project.
-Over time contributors prove that they have high commitment to the project and they get nominated by an existing committer to become a committer.
+Over time, contributors can prove that they have high commitment to the project.
+Top contributors may become committers through either a simple majority vote by the existing committers, or by a 2/3 vote of the TSC.
+An existing committer may be removed in the same manner.

-When a committer candidate is nominated by an existing committer lazy consensus is required (no vetoes) from existing committers.
+Each potential committer should be nominated prior to the vote.
 The nomination should include a justification of why that person should become a committer (e.g., code/test/doc contributions, other positive impact to the project & community, etc.).

 Committer candidates: